yanakanavalik/pomodoro/README.md

 ### Use as App on desktop or mobile

 1. Open app in preferable browser;

-:iphone: Mobile: tap on "Add to Home Screen" option;
+2. Mobile :iphone: : tap on "Add to Home Screen" option;

-:computer: Desktop: click on "Open with" in one of the top left icons of address bar;
+3. Desktop :computer: : click on "Open with" in one of the top left icons of address bar;